square/square-python-sdk/doc/models/list-employee-wages-request.md

 # List Employee Wages Request

-A request for a set of `EmployeeWage` objects
+A request for a set of `EmployeeWage` objects.

 ## Structure